yitznewton/yitznewton.github.io/_posts/2014-11-11-testing-logging-silex.md

 <!-- more -->

-The complete sample app for this post is available at https://github.com/yitznewton/silex-log-test
+The complete sample app for this post is [available on GitHub](https://github.com/yitznewton/silex-log-test).

 For the purposes of this post, we'll assume you've already set up logging -- you can compare your `composer.json` and bootstrap with the ones in the sample repo.
 The question is, how to access the logs from your tests.